YuhuYang/QuanSyn/README.md

 ## Description

-`QuantLing` is a Python library for Quantitative Linguistics.
+`QuantLing` is a Python package for Quantitative Linguistics.
 It provides functionality to quantify linguistic structures and explore language patterns.

-This package is consisted of four main parts:
+This package is consisted of three main parts:
 - `depval.py`: some indicators about dependency structures and valency structures.
 - `lawfitter.py`: a small fitter for some laws in QL.
 - `lingnet.py`: a module for complex network construction.